Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

                     contained in the range

                 **Individual selection**
-                :   `print_res="A/5,6:B,6:C,7` Will print all mentioned residues except the residues A:6:A and A:6D
+                :   `print_res="A/5,6:B,6:C,7` Will print all mentioned residues except the residues A:6:A and A:6:D

                 **Multiple chain selection**
                 :   `print_res="A/5-10,100 B/34,56` Will print residues 3 through 10, 100 from chain A and residues
-                    34 and 56 from Chain B mentioned residues except the residues A:6:A.
+                    34 and 56 from Chain B.

             === "Wrong notation"
-                `print_res="A/5-6B,6D-7` Will end in error and since a range is unlikely to be selected in this way, we not support it.
+                `print_res="A/5-6B,6D-7` Will end in error.

     === "All"

         Notation: `all`
-        :   will print all residues
+        :   will print all residues.
+This option is often not recommended since most residues contribution is zero and it is just going to be a waste of time and computational resources.

         !!! danger
             Using idecomp=3 or 4 (pairwise) with a very large number of printed residues and a large number of frames